montysecurity/linper/README.md

 4. converts ipv4 to decimal format

+5. timestomps files modified to match the modification time of `/etc/passwd`

 ### cleaning

 1. to remove shells from the bashrc (current user's and /etc/skel), it simply greps out any lines with the given RHOST and creates a temp file which is then used to replace the respective file